-Children arriving after these times must enter the school by the office and report to reception where their name and reason for lateness will be recorded.
-The pupil will be marked as late before registration has closed (Code L).
+Children arriving after these times must enter the school by the main office and report to reception where their name and reason for lateness will be recorded.
+Parents will need to complete a form giving the reason for being late.

+The pupil will be marked as late before registration has closed (Code L) if they are signed in before 9am.

-Pupils arriving late after the register has closed at 9.15 am will be marked as late after registration (Code U) and this will count as an unauthorised absence.
+Pupils arriving late after the register has closed at 9.00 am will be marked as late after registration (Code U) and this will count as an unauthorised absence.